ormacarbon/backend-test-two/GUIDE.md

 ## Documentation routes

-The project use swagger for document endpoins, you can access <strong>/docs</strong> for show the endpoints, just run the project and access  <strong>/docs</strong>
+The project use swagger for document endpoints, you can access <strong>/docs</strong> for show the endpoints, just run the project and access  <strong>/docs</strong>

 ```